luxfi/docs/docs/nodes/run/with-installer/advance-config-maintenance.md

 ## What Next?

-That's it, you're running an Luxd node!
+That's it, you're running a Luxd node!
 Congratulations!
 Let us know you did it on our [Twitter](https://twitter.com/luxlux), [Telegram](https://t.me/luxlux) or [Reddit](https://t.me/luxlux)!